 African Americans played baseball on Southern plantations during the 1850s.
 A century later, Jackie Robinson became the first since 1884 in the big leagues.
 There were numerous strides and setbacks in between.

-An unwritten agreement barred blacks from professional leagues from the late 1800s and into the 20th century.
+An unwritten agreement barred Black players from professional leagues from the late 1800s and into the 20th century.
 Before that, the professional game had bucked the trend, as Bud Fowler – a native Central New Yorker – played in the 1870s and '80s despite the proliferation of Jim Crow laws.